Covid-19 coronavirus: New case travelled to Rotorua while showing symptoms

 When PM and Bloomfield found out about new cases

-There is no lockdown in Rotorua because everything at this stage points to the source of infection being in Auckland, Prime Minister Jacinda Ardern said.
+There is no lockdown in Rotorua because everything at this stage points to the source of infection being in Auckland, Ardern said.

 "I have heard suggestion that we may have had this information than we have said.
 There is no reason why we would ever do that," she said.